Del Unser: Pro career

 In 1977, he began to be used primarily as a pinch-hitter, and also split his time on the field between the outfield and first base, and in winter of 1978 became a free agent, returning to the Phillies from 1979 to 1982.

 Unser played a key role in the Phillies' 1980 World Series victory over the Kansas City Royals, getting crucial doubles to drive in runs as a pinch hitter in the late innings of Games 2 and 5.
 The first cut the Royals' lead from 4-2 to 4–3 in the bottom of the 8th inning, and scored the tying run before Mike Schmidt drove in the winning run with a double for a 2-0 Series lead for Philadelphia.
 In Game 5 in Kansas City and with the series tied at two games apiece, the Phillies were at bat in the top of the ninth and trailing by a score of 3–2.
 After Schmidt led off with a single, Unser again delivered a double to score Schmidt with the tying run.
 He later scored the go-ahead run on Manny Trillo's single as the Phillies won the game 4-3 to take a 3–2 lead in the World Series back to Philadelphia, where they closed it out in the 6th game.

 Unser played a few more years in Philadelphia after that World Series win.
 However, on June 8, 1982, the Phillies released Unser, ending his stay in the major leagues.

 Unser's career totals include 1,799 games played, 1,344 hits, 87 home runs, 481 runs batted in, and a lifetime batting average of .258.
-Unser, along with Lee Lacy, is one of two players to hit three pinch-hit home runs in consecutive at-bats.
+Unser, along with Lee Lacy, is one of two players to hit pinch-hit home runs in three consecutive at-bats.

-His father was major league catcher Al Unser.

 Post career

 When Unser played in the minors, one of his coaches was the legendary Harry Walker, aka "Harry The Hat".
-Though Unser never hit in professional baseball the way he did in college, he was a star on defense.
+Although Unser never hit in professional baseball the way he did in college, he was a star on defense.
 After he was released by the Phillies, Unser ran a sporting goods store, then returned to baseball as a coach, returning to the city of Philadelphia.

 Unser was hired in 1983 by Phillies President Bill Giles to be a roving minor league instructor.
 When John Felske became the manager in 1985, Unser was offered the role of first base coach and hitting coach and jumped at the chance for the role.
 After a few years of being a coach, Phillies general manager Lee Thomas offered Unser the role of farm director, a position he would hold for the next nine seasons.
 Unser oversaw the development of future Phillies stars like Mike Lieberthal, Jimmy Rollins and Scott Rolen.
 After being the farm director, he became a scout for the Phillies.